amanusk/cairo-paradigm-ctf/README.md

-# Running Cairo paradigm CTF solutiosn locally
+# Running Cairo paradigm CTF solutions locally

 This repository contains solutions for the Cairo challenges of the 2022 Paradigm-CTF